obruns/gelee/README.md

 I get my fingers on the client certificate (key pair) I can use Wireshark to decrypt that TCP session - [see](https://packetpushers.net/blog/using-wireshark-to-decode-ssltls-packets/).

+In summary: Without being able to manipulate the list of trusted CA certificates on the basestation, I am (of course!) unable to decrypt the traffic on-the-fly with `mitmproxy`.

 ### Creating backups

 * `src/init_rootfs/usr/bin/sysdump_create.sh`